 Chicken Stock Powder(ContainsCelery)

-Put the chicken in a bowl with a glug of oil, the Parisienne herbs and a pinch of salt.
-Rub the seasoning into the meat.
-Heat a splash of oil in a frying pan over medium-high heat.
-Brown the chicken for 2 mins on each side.
-TIP: Do this in batches if necessary.
-Transfer to the baking tray with the carrots and roast on the top shelf of your oven for 23-25 mins.
+Put the chicken in a bowl with a glug of oil and the Parisienne herbs.
+Season with salt.
+Rub the flavourings into the meat.
+IMPORTANT: Remember to wash your hands after handling raw meat!
+Heat a frying pan on medium-high heat.
+Brown the chicken for 2-3 mins on each side.
+Tip: Do in batches if necessary.
+Transfer to the baking tray with the carrots and roast on the top shelf of your oven for 18-20 mins.
 IMPORTANT: The chicken is cooked when it is no longer pink in the middle.

-Meanwhile, halve, peel and thinly slice the red onion into half moons.
+Meanwhile, halve, peel and thinly slice the red onion.
 Peel and grate the garlic (or use a garlic press).
 Roughly chop the parsley (stalks and all!).
-Dissolve the chicken stock pot in the boiling water (see ingredients for amount).
-Drain the lentils in a sieve and rinse under cold water.
+Dissolve the chicken stock powder in the boiling water (see ingredients for amount).
+Drain and rinse the lentils in a sieve.

-Wash your frying pan if it's burnt and heat a splash of oil over medium heat.
-Add the onion.
-Stir and cook until softened, 5 mins then add the garlic.
-Cook for 1 minute more and add the stock.
-Bring to the boil, then turn it down a little and simmer to reduce by half, 5 mins.
+Wipe out the now empty frying pan and pop back on medium heat.
+Add a drizzle of oil and the red onion.
+Stir and cook until softened, 5-6 mins then add the garlic.
+Cook for a minute more and then add the chicken stock.
+Bring to the boil, then turn it down a little and simmer to reduce by half, 5-6 mins.
 Mix in the lentils and crème fraîche.
 Heat until piping hot, then remove from the heat.

-When the chicken and carrot are cooked, take them out of your oven.
-Leave the chicken to rest for a couple of minutes on a chopping board.
-Cut each breast into six even slices and get ready to plate.
+When the chicken is cooked, take it out of your oven and leave to rest for a couple of minutes on a chopping board.
+Slice each breast into six even slices and get ready to plate.

-Reheat the lentil mixture if necessary and then stir in the parsley and half of the punchy balsamic mustard.
-Taste and add salt, pepper and more mustard, if necessary.
+Reheat the lentil mixture if necessary and then stir in the parsley and half of the mustard.
+Taste and add more mustard, salt and pepper if necessary.
 Share between your bowls.
-Arrange the roasted carrots on top and then finish with the spiced chicken.
+Arrange the roasted carrots on top and then finish with the herby chicken.
 Enjoy!